kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - Obs.: at the initial test video, I used only the RC output filter shown in the schematic, and for input filter, only what is already inside of the Softrock RXTX Ensemble.

-Last changes and notes:
+Last changes and notes:<br>
 Jun10 2022
-- AGC uncommented and adapted to work.
+- AGC uncommented and adapted to work.<br>
-	The AGC is only used at the output audio, not for waterfall.
+	 The AGC is only used at the output audio, not for waterfall.<br>
-- A visual scope was implemented to allow visualization of some internal variables.
+- A visual scope was implemented to allow visualization of some internal variables.<br>
-	The variables plotted are:
+	 The variables plotted are:<br>
-	I, Q and MIC = ADC inputs
+	 I, Q and MIC = ADC inputs<br>
-	A = output audio
+	 A = output audio<br>
-	PEAK = average of absolute(A)
+	 PEAK = average of absolute(A)<br>
-		this gives an input signal level for AGC (min in the middle of the scope height, max at the top) GAIN = AGC result.
+		 this gives an input signal level for AGC (min in the middle of the scope height, max at the top)<br>
+	 GAIN = AGC result. <br>
 		 If the PEAK is high for some time, it decreases the GAIN.
-With PEAK low, increases GAIN.
+With PEAK low, increases GAIN.<br>
-		Gain has 32 steps:
+		 Gain has 32 steps:<br>
-		1 = min AGC gain (almost in the middle of the scope height)
+		 1 = min AGC gain (almost in the middle of the scope height)  <br>
-		32 = max AGC gain (limited to 25 at the top of scope) Scope limits:    -25 < y < 25       0 < x < 100 (each 'x' dot time = 1/16kHz)
+		 32 = max AGC gain (limited to 25 at the top of scope)<br>
+	 Scope limits:    -25 < y < 25       0 < x < 100 (each 'x' dot time = 1/16kHz)<br>
-	Variables are scaled to fit in the scope height.
+	 Variables are scaled to fit in the scope height.<br>
-- The signal level meter at the display does not change because it is fixed at the original code (the level depends on the software as well as the hardware).
+- The signal level meter at the display does not change because it is fixed at the original code (the level depends on the software as well as the hardware).<br>

 To do list: